THE SCIENCE

 The Importance of Parasympathetic Monitoring

-As the title may suggest the use of ANS monitoring may not lead to accurate clinical diagnoses and treatment for many ailments using other technologies available to healthcare professionals.
+As the title may suggest, the use of ANS monitoring may not lead to accurate clinical diagnoses and treatment for many ailments using other technologies available to healthcare professionals.
 What is missing from this title is the fact that without measuring the Parasympathetic nervous system in total and independently, a correct diagnosis would not be provided.
 This problem exists in the industry through HRV (Heart Rate Variability) btb-readings, such as btb-Blood Pressure, Pulse Wave Velocity, and more.

 OXIDATIVE STRESS: Alpha Lipoic Acid & Coenzyme Q-10

-Oxidative stress is a process whereby, Free Radicals that are produced by the body, cause injury to the tissues themselves; especially one of the most important organelles in the cell.
-The organelle that produces energy: The Mitochondria.
+Oxidative stress is a process whereby Free Radicals that are produced by the body cause injury to the tissues themselves; especially one of the most important organelles in the cell, the organelle that produces energy, The Mitochondria.
 Oxidation is the process of burning, think of fire, or rusting, think of iron.

 Coronary heart disease (CHD) is a major health concern, affecting nearly half the middle-age population and responsible for nearly one-third of all deaths.
 Clinicians have several major responsibilities beyond diagnosing CHD, such as risk stratification of patients for major adverse cardiac events (MACE) and treating risks, as well as the patient.
 This second of a two-part review series discusses treating risk factors, including autonomic dysfunction, and expected outcomes.